Reckon-Limited/containerless/README.md

 ### Applications ###

 Each application requires a `Dockerfile` with the relevant docker setup.
-Please refer to the samples provided for more details.
+Please refer to the examples provided for more details.

 Fields:
   - src (if not provided will default to the application name)